timyers/r-learning-resources-for-genomics/README.md

 - [Making Your Code Citable](https://guides.github.com/activities/citable-code/#create) - If you’re a researcher writing software, this guide will show you how to make the work you share on GitHub citable by archiving one of your GitHub repositories and assigning a [Digital Object Identifiers](https://en.wikipedia.org/wiki/Digital_object_identifier) (DOI) with the data archiving tool [Zenodo](https://about.zenodo.org/).
 - [grateful](https://github.com/Pakillo/grateful?s=09) - The goal of `grateful` is to make it very easy to cite the `R` packages used in any report or publication.

+# Contributing

+All are welcome to contribute to this curated list.
+The best way is by using the `GitHub` issues system.
+Pull Requests for contributions or suggestions are also welcome.
+I’m happy to receive bug reports, suggestions, questions, and (most of all) contributions to fix problems and add features.
+I personally prefer using the `GitHub` issues system over trying to reach out to me in other ways (personal e-mail, Twitter, etc.).
+Pull Requests for contributions are encouraged.

+Here are some simple ways in which you can contribute (in the increasing order of commitment):

+-   Correct any typos.

+-   Report and fix any links that do not work.

+-   Suggest a new learning resource that could benefit others.

+-   Propose removal of a learning resource that is out of date.

+Please note that this list is released with a [Contributor Code of Conduct]().
+By participating in this project you agree to abide by its terms.

+Thank you!

 ### Reference